gitfrid/CzechFOI-DRATE-NOBIAS/README.md

 - `vaccinated_time` allows modeling of **waning protection** over time.
 ---

-### Simulated Dataset Result (Real Doses + Simulated Deaths + expected HR~1 / no effect-placebo)
+### Simulated Dataset (Simulated Deaths and real Dose schedule) - expected HR~1 no effect -> placebo

 This run evaluates a time-varying Cox proportional hazards model using **real-world vaccination timing data with constraint death day > last dose day** combined with **simulated death events** that are independent of vaccination status (expected hazard ratio HR ≈ 1).
-The model used a COX_PENALIZER = 3, which was empirically determined to produce stable and unbiased estimates aligned with the known structure of the simulated data.
+The model used a COX_PENALIZER = 3, which was empirically determined to produce stable and unbiased estimates aligned with the known outcomme of the simulated data.

 **Model Outcome Summary:**